jfhammell/stcolumba/pages/pages-root-folder/index.md

   title: "Facilities"
   url: /community/facilities/
   image: widget-hall-303x182.jpg
-  text: 'A community hub in Manor Park, the facilities of St Columba are used by various groups throughout the week.
-If you have an event or meeting, one of the church halls may fit your needs.'
+  text: 'A community hub in Manor Park, the facilities of St Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
+If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'
 widget3:
   title: "Services"
   url: /worship/
   image: widget-front-303x182.jpg
-  text: "<b>Sunday Worship 9:30am</b><br/>Choral Family Eucharist<br/>Children's Sunday School (Fall through Spring)"
+  text: "<b>Sunday Worship 9:30am</b><br/>Children's Sunday School (Fall through Spring)"
 #
 # Use the call for action to show a button on the frontpage
 #